Konst-Is/IndexedLinkedList/README.md

 // Example 1

-let myLL = IndexedLinkedList<Int>() // When creating an empty IndexedLinkedList,
-//you need to pass a generic parameter to the type of items it will store.
+let myLL = IndexedLinkedList<Int>() /* When creating an empty IndexedLinkedList, you need to pass a generic parameter to the type of items it will store. */

 print(myLL.lastIndex ?? "nil") // nil
 print(myLL.isEmpty) // true